How To Connect Projector To Laptop

 • If your Windows 10 desktop PC includes a Wi-Fi card, you may also use it for projection.

-• Simply hit Window + K to ensure that your PC or laptop supports wireless projection.
+• Hit Windows + K to ensure your PC or laptop supports wireless projection.

-• A connect option will appear, where you may determine whether your device supports wireless display or not.
+• A connect option will appear, where you may determine whether your device supports wireless display.

-• If it does not support a wireless display, a notice will appear at the bottom of the connect options.
+• A notice will appear at the bottom of the connect options if it does not support a wireless display.

-• The device to which we wish to connect, such as a projector, desktop monitor, or television, must support Miracast.
+• The device we wish to connect, such as a projector, desktop monitor, or television, must support Miracast.

 • Most smart TVs include a wireless projection function that supports Miracast technology.

-You may need to install a screen share programme, such as LG Screen Share, in some circumstances.
+In some circumstances, you may need to install a screen share program, such as LG Screen Share.

 When purchasing the device, make sure that the dongle supports Miracast technology.